Fawad Khan out of Dhadkan sequel

+LAHORE-Bollywood movie Dhadkan has been caught in the social and political pressure launched by Hindu extremist elements in India against Pakistani artists, who are no longer allowed to work in Indian film and TV projects.

-Fawad Khan has recently been cut out of the upcoming sequel of Bollywood hit movie Dhadkhan from 2000.
+Pakistani heartthrob Fawad Khan has reportedly been cut out from upcoming sequel of Bollywood movie Dhadkan.

 Following the Uri attack in September last year, Indian Motion Picture Producers Association (IMPPA) passed a resolution banning Pakistani talent from working in India.